mcmilk/zstdmt/README.md

 4 bytes | 0x184D2A50U       | magic for skippable frame (like zstd)
 4 bytes | 8                 | size of skippable frame
-4 bytes | compressed size   | size of the following frame (compressed data) 2 bytes | 0x534CU           | magic for Lzfse "LS"
+4 bytes | compressed size   | size of the following frame (compressed data) 2 bytes | 0x464CU           | magic for Lzfse "LF"
 2 bytes | uncompressed size | allocation hint for decompressor (64KB * this size)

 ## Usage of the Testutils